 Professional liability can also cover negligence by medical staff or administration, providing medical equipment, etc.

-What Related Job Titles to Nurse Practitioners Earn in Oklahoma
+What Related Job Titles to Nurse Practitioner Earn in Oklahoma

 Earnings of some occupations related to nurse practitioners in Oklahoma:

 - Nurse Anesthetist; 191,966.

 Nurse Practitioner Salary and Job Outlook in Oklahoma